 ADA List

-The Aotearoa Digital Arts List is an e-mail based discussion list for artists, curators, critics and educators focused on the intersection between art and technology in New Zealand and further afield.
-To subscribe or manage your existing membership, visit https://list.waikato.ac.nz/postorius/lists/ada_list.list.waikato.ac.nz/.
+The Aotearoa Digital Arts List is an email-based discussion list for artists, curators, critics and educators focused on the intersection between art and technology in New Zealand and further afield.
+To subscribe or manage your existing membership, visit; list.waikato.ac.nz/postorius/lists/ada_list.list.waikato.ac.nz/.

 Trustees

-James Hope is a curator and writer currently based in Whanganui.
-He was formerly Assistant Curator at the Sarjeant Gallery Te Whare o Rehua and has written for publications such as Art New Zealand, HAMSTER, Christchurch Art Gallery Te Puna o Waitwhetū’s Bulletin, and Writing Around Sound, published by the Canterbury Society of Sonic Artists.
+James Hope is a curator at Ashburton Art Gallery and formerly Assistant Curator at the Sarjeant Gallery Te Whare o Rehua and has written for publications such as Art New Zealand, CIRCUIT, HAMSTER, Christchurch Art Gallery Te Puna o Waitwhetū’s Bulletin, and Writing Around Sound, published by the Canterbury Society of Sonic Artists.

 Past Work

-Since 2019 we have been working under the research banner Indeterminate Infrastructures – Objects, Signals and Architecture this has so far seen a series of Technical Object Seminars, a number of publications and an online symposium (2021) and work towards the first multi-day Symposium (2022) for a significant period.
+Between 2019-2023, ADA worked under the research banner Indeterminate Infrastructures: Objects, Signals and Architecture which included the Tech Object Seminar series, commissioned writing and artworks, an online symposium (2021) and a Symposium (2022) for a significant period.

 In 2018 a further review of progress and a number of initiatives were mooted.
 Firstly a nationwide Open Sandwich event series to gather thoughts and intentions of the distributed community who make up the ADA network.

-In 2016 a review of the board and the intention of the Trust lead to work on the ADA Artbase as a basis which has generated some work and writing alongside of material submitted through symposia.
+In 2016 a review of the board and the intention of the Trust led to work on the ADA Artbase as a basis which has generated work and writing alongside material submitted through symposia.

 Between 2011 and 2013 was broadly focused on the research project Christchurch Mesh Cities under which a number of projects were undertaken, Master Classes, Symposia and in 2015 new publication A Transitional Imaginary Space, Network and Memory in Christchurch, which was the culmination and reflection on the research project.
-The proposed project was summarised within a panel presentation to ISEA 2013 and the paper for that is published through Canterbury University.
+The project was presented as a panel at ISEA in 2013, with the paper published through Canterbury University.

 In 2010 ADA hosted the masterclass tour of Professor Douglas Kahn to Auckland, Christchurch, Whanganui.
 ADA was a key partner for Electrosmog: Festival of Sustainable Immobility, an international networked conference and festival initiated by De Baile in Amsterdam.
 2010 also marked the seventh ADA symposium, Energetics and Informatics.
 Over the previous decade, ADA symposia have maintained a reputation for inspiring presentations by leading and emergent New Zealand artists alongside renowned international artists and critics.
 In 2008 ADA published The ADA Reader, a book that remains the only comprehensive text on media arts and their histories in New Zealand.
 This text has given an international depth and recognition to New Zealand’s media arts practice.
 The ADA network continues to expand understanding of and exposure to digital and media arts (in all their variety) in Aotearoa New Zealand.